 Through good times and bad, the demand for rental living space is ever-present.
-Many retirement plans hold publicly traded stocks and mutual funds, and occasionally real estate investment trusts (REITs) to gain exposure to real estate.
+Many retirement plans hold stocks and mutual funds.
+Some hold real estate investment trusts (REITs) to gain exposure to real estate.
 However, a self-directed plan can invest directly in and own rental properties and benefit from their cash flow.

 Although bank-issued loans may be available at lower interest rates, many banks may reconsider issuing too much new debt based on the investment profile.
 There may be unsatisfied demand for debt, particularly for smaller and often local opportunities—a demand that self-directed investors can fill.

-Many private lenders are asset-based lenders who can move much more quickly than traditional lending sources (including banks large and small).
+Private, asset-based lenders can move more quickly than traditional lending sources.
 Similarly, sometimes the borrower is not a good credit risk for banks.
 Perhaps they are self-employed and show less income, or they are a successful real estate investor and ironically own too many properties.
 In either case, the borrower could be a good candidate for a properly priced and structured loan, given their assets are available for use as collateral.